BattleBots season 11

 The eleventh season of the American competitive television series BattleBots premiered on Discovery Channel on January 6, 2022.
 This is the fourth season of Battlebots to premiere on Discovery Channel and the sixth season since the show was rebooted in 2015.
 The show continued to use their modified logo, with a pair of "B"'s, making a "BB" logo atop the term "BATTLEBOTS", as well as the subtitle, "Fight Night" for qualifying rounds.

 MLB/NFL Sportscaster Chris Rose and former UFC fighter Kenny Florian return to host for the eleventh season, as well as arena announcer Faruq Tauheed and "Bot Whisperer" Pete Abrahamson.

 Brand new this season, in the ever evolving sport of combat robotics, the BattleBox changes with the inclusion of an "upper deck", complete with its own set of spinning saw blades, totally adds new geometry angles to the playing surface.

-Also new for this season, BattleBots has changed locations from Los Angeles, California to Las Vegas, Nevada, now known as "The Fight Capital of the World".
+Also new for this season, BattleBots has changed locations from Los Angeles, California, to Las Vegas, Nevada, now known as "The Fight Capital of the World".

 Filming

-The matches took place between Monday, August 23rd, 2021, culminating on September 4th, 2021.
-Qualifying fights took place on the 23rd, 24th, 27th, and 28th, with two fight cards each day from 12PM-4PM and 6PM-10PM.
-Tournament rounds took place on the 29th and 31st of August, and the 2nd, 3rd, and 4th of September.
+The matches took place between Monday, August 23, 2021, culminating on September 4, 2021.
+Qualifying fights took place on August 23, 24, 27, and 28, with two fight cards each day from 12 pm-4 pm and 6 pm-10 pm.
+Tournament rounds took place on August 29 and 31, and September 2, 3, and 4.
 As with the qualifying rounds, there were two rounds of fights each day at the same times as the qualifiers.

 Caesars Entertainment Studios, at 4165 Koval Lane, was the new venue for the battlebox and the pits.
 Previously, competitions had taken place in the former Boeing Post 52 building at the Long Beach Airport.